eduaandr/Complex-Calculator/README.md

 # Complex-Calculator
-Program that calculates the addition and subtraction of complex numbers in the rectangular format and presents the result in the polar format.
+Program that performs complex operations with rectangular entries and outputs the result in polar format